AdobeDocs/commerce-operations.en/help/install/prerequisites/web-server/apache.md

    apt-get install -y apache2
    ```

-   {:.bs-callout-info}
+   >[!NOTE]
+   >
-   If the 'apt-get install' command fails because of unmet dependencies, consult a resource like [http://askubuntu.com](https://askubuntu.com/questions/140246/how-do-i-resolve-unmet-dependencies-after-adding-a-ppa).
+   >If the 'apt-get install' command fails because of unmet dependencies, consult a resource like [http://askubuntu.com](https://askubuntu.com/questions/140246/how-do-i-resolve-unmet-dependencies-after-adding-a-ppa).

 1. Verify the installation.